-Many DSLRs can now capture high quality video, such as HD and sometime 4K.
-However capturing high quality video will require extremely large memory card capacities.
+Many DSLRs can now capture high-quality video, such as HD and sometimes even 4K.
+However, capturing high-quality video will require extremely large memory card capacities.

 What should you get?
 This depends on whether you are keen to shoot video or not, and also what you plan to do with the video footage.
 Unless you plan to take tons of video and show on large screens, then you don’t need 4K or even HD.

 Most people think that having a camera that takes extremely high megapixels images is best.
 Although the images will be a higher resolution and you can print at a much larger size before the image looks bad, it will also mean that your images will require a lot more storage space.

 What megapixels do you need?
 A camera with around 10-15 megapixels would be totally adequate for those wanting to capture images that they want to print at home, or on a poster or canvas.

 On almost every DSLR camera you will find lots of camera modes.
 Such as Auto, Aperture Priority (AV or A), Shutter Priority (TV or S), Manual (M) and various other modes.
 As well as this some cameras have scene modes, such as landscape, fireworks etc.

 Do you need lots of camera modes: I’d say it’s good to have the main ones mentioned above, but all the extra scene modes I personally never use.
 If you are a beginner and you’re not that keen on learning all the technical functions you may find them useful though.

 ISO is how much gain your DSLR camera will add to the image to have it well exposed and detailed.
 Many cameras now have a huge ISO range going well over 10,000 ISO.
 Although having a high ISO can allow you to get pictures in low light, it will also mean that your images may come out grainy with lots of noise.